You’ll be drinking...

 In 1992 I had the great pleasure of waiting on Jacques Pepin when he and a group of friends came into the Cypress Club for dinner.
 When I handed him our list of over 1,000 wines he simply asked if we had Tempier Rosé.
 I said we did and that’s what he and his party drank that night.
 Fast forward to fall 2012.
 Pepin was touring the country promoting his new book, “Essential Pepin” and signing copies at a local bookstore.
 I rushed getting through a tasting and barely made it to the shop in time to have him sign several copies.
 As he was finishing up I told him that we had met years before at Cypress Club.
 He looked up from the desk at me, squinted for several seconds and said, “I remember.
 The décor in the restaurant was really crazy—amazing.
 And you gave us great service and we drank Tempier Rosé.”
 Whether Pepin actually remembered me or not, I was touched.

-It's no mystery then that Jacques has long been one of my heroes.
+Jacques has long been one of my heroes.
 Carla and I have watched his shows on KQED for the last 20 years-plus and I learn something from him every time.
-His technique, so precise and effortless, is the result of decades of practice not to mention the long years spent as an apprentice in post WWII kitchens in his native France.
-Which brings me to my last book recommendation: Pepin’s book “The Apprentice: My Life in the Kitchen.”
+His technique, so precise and effortless, is the result of decades of practice not to mention the long years spent as an apprentice in post WWII kitchens in his native France; which brings me to my last book recommendation: Pepin’s book “The Apprentice: My Life in the Kitchen.”
 The Apprentice is a warm account of Pepin’s training and career in the kitchen before moving to the U.S. and beyond.
 The spirit of his book should be embraced by any and everyone in the restaurant/hospitality industry; specifically that one’s job is to serve and take care of the guest either via the kitchen or the front of the house.
 I’m especially reminded of it these days with all the media frenzy about sommeliers in movies and TV.
 Enough said.
 “The Apprentice” is a sentimental favorite and worth multiple reads.

 You’ll be listening to…